datastax/nodejs-driver/doc/features/tuning-policies/README.md

 The retry policy interface consists of four methods:

-- `#onReadTimeout(requestInfo, consistency, received, blockFor, isDataPresent)`: determines what to do when the driver gets a `ReadTimeoutException` response from a Cassandra node.
+- `#onReadTimeout(info, consistency, received, blockFor, isDataPresent)`: determines what to do when the driver gets a `ReadTimeoutException` response from a Cassandra node.
-- `#onUnavailable(requestInfo, consistency, required, alive)`: determines what to do when the driver gets an `UnavailableException` response from a Cassandra node.
+- `#onUnavailable(info, consistency, required, alive)`: determines what to do when the driver gets an `UnavailableException` response from a Cassandra node.
-- `#onWriteTimeout(requestInfo, consistency, received, blockFor, writeType)`: determines what to do when the driver gets a `WriteTimeoutException` response from a Cassandra node
+- `#onWriteTimeout(info, consistency, received, blockFor, writeType)`: determines what to do when the driver gets a `WriteTimeoutException` response from a Cassandra node
-- `#onRequestError(requestInfo, consistency, err)`: defines whether to retry and at which consistency level on an unexpected error, invoked in the following situations:
+- `#onRequestError(info, consistency, err)`: defines whether to retry and at which consistency level on an unexpected error, invoked in the following situations:
     - On a client timeout, while waiting for the server response , being the error an instance of `OperationTimedOutError`.